 Foods that fight depression

-The latest evidence was presented at the American Academy of Neurology’s 70th Annual Meeting in Los Angeles, April 21 to 27, 2018.1
+The evidence was presented at the American Academy of Neurology’s 70th Annual Meeting in Los Angeles.1

 Scientists from Rush University Medical Center in Chicago followed 964 older men and women for 6.5 years.
 At the study’s start, all the participants completed detailed dietary questionnaires.
 Every year, they were monitored for symptoms of depression.